-Objective Strategy Activities Measure of Success Progress Monitoring Funding Objective 1 In the spring of 2022, 15% of the students at FES scored proficient or distinguished on KSA.
-Our goal is to increase that percentage to 30% by 2023.
-In the spring of 2022, 11% of the students at FES scored proficient or distinguished on KSA.
-Our goal is to increase that percentage to 27% by 2023.
+Objective Strategy Activities Measure of Success Progress Monitoring Funding Objective 1 In the spring of 2024, 27% of the students at FES scored proficient or distinguished in Reading on KSA.
+Our goal is to increase that percentage to 30% by 2025.
+In the spring of 2024, 14% of the students at FES scored proficient or distinguished in Math on KSA.
+Our goal is to increase that percentage to 27% by 2025.
 Develop a systematic approach for the design and deployment of standards in order to ensure that all students are being taught the Kentucky Academic Standards at appropriate levels of rigor in Reading and Mathematics.
 KCWP 1: Design and Deploy Standards KCWP 2: Design and Deliver Instruction Implement guaranteed viable curriculum in the areas of reading and math aligned to Kentucky Academic Standards.
-Standards deconstruction including learning intentions and success criteria Aligned and rigorous instruction, including Tier 2-3 instruction Aligned formative and summative assessments Scaffolded learning progressions and tasks Paced with accuracy Ensure ongoing professional learning and coaching in the areas of high yield instructional strategies to aid in differentiated learning when students fail to reach mastery: Clarity for Learning HMH Into Reading Eureka Math Explicit Instruction Modeling & Coaching Kagan Cooperative learning Continuous Improvement Summit Shipley Systems Training FES New Teacher Academy Establish a schoolwide process for using Plan, Do, Study, Act (PDSA) within Professional Learning Communities (PLCs) to ensure: Congruence between standards, learning intentions, success criteria, tasks, and assessments with fidelity in instructional delivery Collaborative learning/planning to ensure curricular alignment Data analysis of student work and progress monitoring to evaluate instructional effectiveness Progress toward annual objective monitored through disaggregated student data Curriculum documents for reading and math Professional Learning Plan includes targeted learning opportunities for KAS, Clarity for Learning, Into Reading, Eureka Math, Kagan Cooperative Learning Strategies.
+Standards deconstruction including learning intentions and success criteria Aligned and rigorous instruction, including Tier 2-3 instruction Aligned formative and summative assessments Scaffolded learning progressions and tasks Paced with accuracy Ensure ongoing professional learning and coaching in the areas of high yield instructional strategies to aid in differentiated learning when students fail to reach mastery: HMH Into Reading Eureka Math IXL Amplify Explicit Instruction Modeling & Coaching Kagan Cooperative learning FES New Teacher Academy Flocabulary Establish a schoolwide process for using Plan, Do, Study, Act (PDSA) within Professional Learning Communities (PLCs) to ensure: Congruence between standards, learning intentions, success criteria, tasks, and assessments with fidelity in instructional delivery Progress toward annual objective monitored through disaggregated student data Curriculum documents for reading and math Professional Learning Plan includes targeted learning opportunities for KAS, Clarity for Learning, Into Reading, Eureka Math, Kagan Cooperative Learning Strategies.
 Materials to ensure adequate, reliable resources for reading and math instruction.
-PLC protocols to ensure analysis of student mastery of KAS Classroom learning walk data and feedback to ensure expectations and fidelity Direct Instruction Coaching Plan PDSA (weekly by School Improvement Administrator) 30-60-90 day plan will be monitored and updated (monthly by Instructional Leadership Team) PLC Agendas & Minutes (weekly by School Intervention Coach & Teacher Ambassadors) Professional Learning Session Agendas & Surveys including use of plus/deltas (as scheduled by School Intervention Coach) Content Area Vertical Planning Agendas & Minutes (bi-weekly by the principal) Instructional Budget Title I Title II ESSER 320JC SIF Clarity for Learning books Clarity for Learning book studies pay Professional Learning trainers Professional Learning teacher pay Continuous Improvement Summit School Intervention Coach Teacher Ambassadors Eureka Teacher & Study Guides Eureka student workbooks New Teacher Academy
+PLC protocols to ensure analysis of student mastery of KAS Classroom learning walk data and feedback to Direct Instruction Coaching Plan PDSA (by Teacher Coach) 30-60-90 day plan will be monitored and updated (monthly by Instructional Leadership Team) Weekly PLC Agendas & Minutes Content Area Vertical Planning Agendas & Minutes (monthly by the principal) Instructional Budget Title I Title II

-Goal 1: Freedom Elementary will increase the number of students scoring proficient or above in combined reading and mathematics from 26.5% as measured by Spring 2022 KSA data to 40% by Spring 2026 as determined by Kentucky Standards Assessment.
+Goal 1: Freedom Elementary will increase the number of students scoring proficient or above in reading and mathematics KSA data.